MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse

 To serve the causes above, we present MAGES 4.0, the medical VR industry's first Software Development Kit that allows rapid prototyping of any shared, collaborative networked medical training in VR, in a fraction of time and cost.
 It draws its robustness from the 20 years of academic Research \& Development, incorporating the latest advancements into a novel medical VR/AR software development kit.

 The computational results achieved with MAGES SDK exceed those typically reached by large teams of domain expert developers of similar engines.
-Being layered on top of existing game engines, such as Unity3D and Unreal Engine (see Fig.~\ref{fig:scripting}-Left and \ref{fig:TKAinUnrealEngine}), it brings a low-code virtual world authoring platform to developers with even a moderate knowledge of these engines.
-It is thus possible, even for a single developer, to create a full VR medical training simulation.
+Being layered on top of existing game engines, such as Unity3D and Unreal Engine (see Fig.~\ref{fig:scripting}-Left and \ref{fig:TKAinUnrealEngine}), it brings a low-code virtual world authoring platform to developers with even a moderate knowledge of these engines. \gr{This allows a small team, of a one developer and one designer, as in our latest use case (see Case Studies section), to create a complete VR medical training simulation even within two weeks.}